allinbits/cosmos-cash/docs/Explanation/ADR/adr-003-issuer.md

 * A Regulator actor WILL BE defined.
 * This Regulator WILL ISSUE signed license verifiable credentials to an Issuer.
-* The Regulator address SHALL BE defined in Genesis
+* The Regulator address and DID document SHALL BE defined in Genesis

 > Does the Regulator also do this from Verifiable Credential?